Keeping Rainy Days at Bay with Lawn Drains

 • Cut out weep holes in the basin floor

-You can choose a catch basin based on how much water comes through your lawn.
-Smaller water flows can use a 6” Spee-D Basin or a 9” x 9” square basin, but for bigger problems you’ll need a bigger solution.
-Catch basins can come up to 24” wide.
+Catch basins may be installed based on how much water needs to be rerouted.
+Smaller water flows can use a 6” Spee-D Basin or a 9” x 9” square basin, but for bigger drainage solutions you’ll need a bigger solution.
+Catch basins are available up to 24” wide.

-Catch basins are usually thought of as “point drains,” meaning they work best when installed in low points.
-But if you have multiple low points in your yard, you can still use catch basins and connect them with piping (or French drains) so that your lawn continues to drain properly.
+Catch basins are often referred to as “point drains,” meaning they work best when installed in low points.
+But if you have multiple low points where drainage is needed, you can still use catch basins and connect them in series with piping (or French drains) so that your lawn continues to drain properly.

-Catch basins are the most decorative option you have for lawn drainage.
-Regardless of size, catch basin grates come in different colors, materials and styles.
-Decorative grating, whether plastic or cast iron, is a popular choice for homeowners installing catch basins in their yards.
+There are also decorative catch basin grates available for lawn and patio drainage applications.
+This decorative grating, whether plastic or cast iron, is a popular choice for homeowners installing catch basin drainage systems in their yards.

 Dry Wells as Yard Runoff Control

 Dry wells, like NDS’s Flo-Well, have inlet grates and connections for outlet pipes like catch basins, but they have one major difference.
-Dry wells are designed to let captured water percolate back into the soil in its own time.
+Dry wells are designed to store the captured water and let it percolate back into the soil in its own time.

 French Drains as Lawn Drains

-French drains – perforated pipes surrounded by gravel or Styrofoam and a filter fabric – can drain yard runoff on their own or in combination with catch basins and dry wells.
+French Drains are a common and easily installed drain that consists of a perforated pipe surrounded by aggregate and a filter fabric.
+These lawn drains can drain yard runoff on their own or in tandem with catch basins and dry wells.
 They work better in areas with porous earth that can absorb water.

 Outlet strategies: